 The accrual system can be one of the most time-consuming and tedious parts of the job for any HR specialist.
 Why does it have to be so complicated?
 And when it has to be calculated alongside other forms of leave, like sick leave and parental leave, things only get more complex.

-But calculating accrued holiday for employees doesn’t have to be a headache.
+But calculating accrued holidays for employees doesn’t have to be a headache.
 Like so many things in HR, once you know what you’re doing it gets quite easy.

 Accrued Holiday and UK Employment Law

 According to UK employment law, employees start to build-up – or accrue – a holiday from the very first day they start their job.

 How you calculate accrued holiday for employees will depend on how your “holiday year”, or “leave year”, works.
 Some businesses keep it simple and make their leave year run from January 1 – December 31.
 Other businesses base it on the financial year so that it runs from April to April.
 Some businesses like to set their own dates.

 You need to inform new employees about how your leave year works when they start.
 You must also make it clear that you expect all employees to take their statutory leave during the leave year.